SpeechColab/Leaderboard/README.md

   - incorporate well-known open-sourced models
   - open for people who are willing to share/publish their ASR models

-3. an open benchmark pipeline:
+3. an open benchmarking pipeline:
   - defines a simplest-possible contract on the format of test sets, recognition result etc.
   - defines a simplest-possible benchmarking interface for model submitters
   - a fully automated pipeline to perform `prepare` -> `recognize` -> `process` -> `evaluate`, leaderboard users don't need to write code.